|Nutrition Facts (per serving)|

-Grilled halloumi cheese is a gourmet trend that is quick and easy to make on your home barbecue grill.
+Grilled halloumi cheese is quick and easy to make on your home barbecue grill.
 You can enjoy grilled halloumi slices or you can make it part of cheese and vegetable skewers.

 Halloumi cheese is traditionally made from sheep's milk on the Greek island of Cyprus.
 It is made without rennet so it is safe for vegetarians who avoid rennet.
 In the U.S. and Canada, similar cheese may be labeled halloumi-style or simply called grillable cheese.
 Halloumi has a higher melting point than you will find with most types of cheese, so it won't fall through the grates of your barbecue, which makes it a great candidate for grilling.
 You'll also get attractive grill marks on the cheese.

 Don't be tempted to take a bite of the fresh halloumi cheese just out of the package—it's a bit oddly textured and rubbery.
 It is brined, which adds saltiness and a greater depth of flavor than mozzarella (which has a similar texture).
 On the grill (or even just pan-fried in a skillet), halloumi cheese really comes alive and bursts with deliciousness.

-- Carefully place the cheese on the grill for just a few minutes on each side (about two to three minutes), until lightly browned and gently crisped; do not over-grill.
+Carefully place the cheese on the grill for just a few minutes on each side (about 2 to 3 minutes), until lightly browned and gently crisped; do not over-grill.

-Halloumi cheese is best served immediately, while it is slightly crispy on the outside and soft and gooey on the inside.
+- Halloumi cheese is best served immediately, while it is slightly crispy on the outside and soft and gooey on the inside.
 It is not the best candidate for reheating.

-You can also make smaller square 1/2-inch slices of halloumi cheese to thread onto skewers, alternating with vegetables such as bell pepper, cherry tomatoes, zucchini, and mushrooms.
+- You can also make smaller square 1/2-inch slices of halloumi cheese to thread onto skewers, alternating with vegetables such as bell pepper, cherry tomatoes, zucchini, and mushrooms.
 Brush the skewers with olive oil or your marinade of choice and grill them till the vegetables are softened, about five to 10 minutes, turning them every few minutes.
-Alternatively, you could make skewer of each vegetable and give the cheese its own skewer so you can ensure each is well-grilled but not overdone, then plate them together to serve.
+Alternatively, you could make a skewer of each vegetable and give the cheese its own skewer.
+This way you can ensure each is well-grilled but not overdone, then plate them together to serve.